devcoin/core/README.md

 Development process
 -------------------

-Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.
+Developers work in their own repos and branches, then submit pull requests when they think their feature or bug fix is ready.

 If it is a simple/trivial/non-controversial change, then one of the Devcoin development team members simply pulls it.

-If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion (if they haven't already) on the Devcoin forum current at https://bitcointalk.org/index.php?topic=233997.0
+If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion (if they haven't already) on the Devcoin Development forum at http://coinzen.org/index.php/board,49.0.html

-The fork will be accepted if there is broad consensus that it is a good thing.
+The branch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions (see `doc/coding.md`) or are controversial.